 Finding green tomatoes can be a challenge.
 I’ve mostly grown my own or been gifted with them out of other people’s gardens.
 However, I found the green tomatoes for this recipe at Kroger surprisingly!
 They were the last three in the store and one had started to ripen slightly but it wound up working well anyway.
 If you don’t have a garden (or a friend with one) try your local farmer’s market during the summer months.
 They should be able to hook you up!

-Let’s start with the basic fried green tomatoes recipe (I’ll include what I used to make them gluten-free for Hubs) and you can decide from there if you want to add the easy remoulade sauce as a dipping sauce or keep things more simple.
+Let’s start with the basic fried green tomatoes recipe (I’ll include what I used to make them gluten-free for Hubs) and you can decide from there if you want to add the dipping sauce and pork belly croutons or keep things simple.
+Print off the recipe below so you’ll know how to fry green tomatoes the classic way and keep reading for a delicious dipping sauce for fried green tomatoes.

 - 2 eggs